Seddryck/NBi/_documentation/config-profile-failure-report.md

 Then, you've three attributes to specify when the previous values will be effectively in use.
 For each set rendered in a report you can define three values:

-* *none*: this set will never be rendered
+* *None*: this set will never be rendered
-* *sample*: the two previously defined attributes will be applied.
+* *Sample*: the two previously defined attributes will be applied.
 Meaning that if the set to render has more attributes than *threshold-sample-items*, only *max-sample-items* will be rendered.
 If the set contains less than *threshold-sample-items* items then the whole set will be rendered.
-* *full*: the whole set will be rendered even if it contains more items than the value defined for the attribute *threshold-sample-items*.
+* *Full*: the whole set will be rendered even if it contains more items than the value defined for the attribute *threshold-sample-items*.

 {% highlight xml %}
 <nbi>
     <failure-report-profile
         threshold-sample-items="50"
         max-sample-items="25"
-        expected-set="none"
+        expected-set="None"
-        actual-set="sample"
+        actual-set="Sample"
-        analysis-set="full"
+        analysis-set="Full"
     />
 </nbi>
 {% endhighlight %}